 - speak English more confidently;

 - improve the quality of your learning experiences at SFU;

 - feel better connected to the university community;

 - take control of your own learning;

 - make choices based on your own critical thinking.

 This opportunity is recognized on the Co-Curricular Record (CCR), an official university document that tracks your co-curricular involvement at SFU.
 Learn more about the Co-Curricular Record.

 Semester-long commitment required.

-Improve your English conversation skills in a casual group setting with this workshop.
-Develop fluency, expand your vocabulary, and share cultural perspectives.
-This workshop is open to all SFU students, both undergraduate and graduate.
+Let's Talk! is a weekly workshop facilitated by volunteer peer educators.
+The goals are to provide an opportunity for students to practice their spoken English in a friendly group setting.
+Although designed with international EAL students in mind, Let's Talk is open to all SFU students, both undergraduate and graduate.
 Interested faculty, including visiting professors, are also most welcome.
 Register online or drop in.

 Thursdays, September 19-November 28, 2019, 12:30 pm-1:20 pm in West Mall Centre, Rm 1390